-We also have evidence of visits by deer, both in footprints in mud and in occasional rubbing and nibbling damage to trees.
+We also have evidence of visits by deer, both in footprints in the mud and in occasional rubbing and nibbling damage to trees.

-Deer footprint in mud near the willow tunnel in the hazel grove.
+Deer footprint in mud near the willow tunnel in the hazel grove

 Bat box sited in the south-west corner of the Community Woodland

-In the winter months, when weput out seed and fat balls to feed the birds, field mice were discovered to have nibbled their way into the bird seed store.
+In the winter months, when we put out seed and fat balls to feed the birds, field mice were discovered to have nibbled their way into the bird seed store.
 We also have evidence of voles on site.

 Do let us know if you see any mammals at the Community Woodland or evidence of their activity.